mariakourtesi/mariakourtesi/README.md

 ### Hi there 👋
-I'm Maria, a software engineer who's deeply passionate about coding and always hungry for learning.
+I'm Maria, a software engineer who's passionate about coding and always hungry for learning.
 I thrive on challenges and am dedicated to honing my skills to stay at the forefront of technology. 💻🚀

 - 🔭 I’m currently working at krakenFlex